Lake Joseph: Lake Front Resident Advocacy Group

 There are many community groups based on Lake Joseph.
 The largest of these is the Muskoka Lakes Association (MLA).
 The MLA was founded in 1894 to represent the interests of lakeshore residents on Lakes Rosseau, Joseph and Muskoka and many smaller surrounding lakes.
+The Lake Joseph North Association was established in 1996 to represent shoreline residents at the north end of the lake, as well as those on Portage Lake.